bertozzivill/train-the-trainers/learners/setup.md

 We will meet every day from April 29th to May 10th, excluding the holiday on May 1st.
 Class will run from 9am to 1pm every day.
-We will meet at dLab Kilimanjaro Room, block D. Participants not in Dar should also be able to join remotely.
+We will meet at dLab Kilimanjaro Room, block D.

+Participants not in Dar should also be able to join remotely via this [zoom link](https://zoom.us/j/98559482416?pwd=UzA3ZVFJNS9ZRnFYamhhUW1RVG5QUT09).
+The meeting ID is 985 5948 2416, and the password is 213509.
+Sessions will be recorded if you are unable to join in-person or online.

 ### Pre-Course Survey
-Before we begin, please take a moment to fill out the (pre-course survey)[https://forms.gle/1eyZ96SjfWD9SLvc9].
+Before we begin, please take a moment to fill out the [pre-course survey](https://forms.gle/1eyZ96SjfWD9SLvc9).

 ### Schedule (Subject to Change)